 Partner organisation must be able to demonstrate the ability to deliver high quality training and education and that they have a strong financial standing.

-This document outlines the NSCG’s subcontracting fees and charges policy for the 2016-17 academic year.
-This policy is published in line with Skills Funding Agency requirements stated in the Funding Rules 2016-17 and the Education Funding Agency Funding Regulations for Post 16 Provision.
+This document outlines NSCG’s subcontracting fees and charges policy for the 2017-18 academic year.
+This policy is published in line with Education & Skills Funding Agency requirements stated in the Funding Rules 2017-18 and the Apprenticeship Funding and Performance-management Rules for Training Providers.

 NSCG is committed to provide high quality education and training to meet both local and national skills priorities.
 NSCG recognises that in order to provide such services subcontracting and partnership working is essential.
 The main reasons for subcontracting are: